 simply put media

-Lisa is the Publisher and the founder of simply put - a non-profit publishing and programming organization that reaches neglected audiences in the US and around the world with empowering and engaging parenting and health information.
+Lisa is the Executive Director and Publisher of simply put - a non-profit publishing and programming organization that reaches neglected audiences in the US and around the world with empowering and engaging parenting and health information.
 For 15 years, she was the co-founder and Executive Director of The What To Expect Foundation which was formed with a limited license to build upon the goodwill of that bestselling brand.
 She created award-winning cause marketing campaigns in partnership with Nissan, Clorox, and GSK that disseminated important messages on seat safety, healthy home, the importance of immunization) and raised over $7 million for the Foundation.
 She used those funds to create the Baby Basics prenatal health and literacy book and program that has sold close to 750,000 copies to non-profit agencies that support at-risk families across the US.
 The evidence-based Baby Basics program built a new paradigm health education that encourages a woman’s personal and intellectual growth during the teachable moment of pregnancy With extensive training in strength-based educational strategies and the Baby Basics curriculum, thousands of medical professionals and health educators now help women use and read written health information to build critical thinking skills and social net-works, and actively engage in pregnancy.
 In 2014, in partnership with the US Department of State’s Office of Global Women’s Issues, Lisa received a $1.4 million dollar grant for The What To Expect Foundation to create and publish Big Belly Business (Liberia) and Babu Barta (Bangladesh) pregnancy books, curriculum and group literacy education programming for the women and men of these two developing nations. simply put continues to build this project in partnership with the State Department, WTEF, and the Open Society. simply put also draws upon Lisa’s expertise in commercial book publishing.
 A former publicist at Henry Holt and Little Brown Publishers, Marketing Director at The New Press, and Associate Publisher at Workman where she ran campaigns for the bestselling What To Expect When You’re Expecting Series and Brain Quest educational program.

 Dr. Faith Lamb Parker